Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-By Assumption (\ref{mesurefinie}), $\pi$ is a finite measure.
-It is straightforward to see that $P$ is reversible with respect to $\pi$.
-It implies that $\pi$ is an invariant finite measure for $P$.\\~\\ Moreover, when the Markov transition operator $P$ is symmetric from $\ell^2$ to $\ell^2$ with respect to some measure then, there exists a set of conductances $c$ so that:
+Assumption (\ref{mesurefinie}) implies that $\pi$ is a finite measure.
+Note that $P$ is reversible with respect to $\pi$.
+Indeed,

+It implies that $\pi$ is a finite invariant distribution for $P$.
+The pair \((P, \pi)\) induced by \(c\) is called an electrical network. \end{definition} \begin{remark} When the Markov transition operator $P$ is self-adjoint from $\ell^2$ to $\ell^2$ with respect to some measure then, there exists a set of conductances $c$ so that:

-Note that multiple choices of conductances can be associated with $P$.
-More precisely, if $c$ is a set of conductances associated with $P$, then for all $\lambda$ element of $\mathbb{R}_+^*$, $\lambda c$ is a set of conductances associated with $P$.\\~\\ A typical example of a time-inhomogeneous Markov process to which we can apply Theorem \ref{PoincarthmMer} is as follows: we fix a reference set of conductances $c$ and a positive constant $M$.
-Consider a family of non-decreasing conductance sets $(c_t)_{t\ge 1}$ such that $c_1\geq c$ and $c_t \leq Mc $ for each $t$.
-Let $P_t$ be the associated Markov transition operator with each $c_t$ for $t \ge 1$.
+Note that multiple choices of set of conductances can be associated with $P$.
+More precisely, if $c$ is a set of conductances associated with $P$, then for any $\lambda\in \mathbb{R}_+^*$, the set of conductances $\lambda c$ is also associated with $P$. \end{remark} A sequence of electrical networks with non-decreasing conductances forms a non-decreasing environment.
+A typical example of a time-inhomogeneous Markov with a non-increasing environment is as follows: we fix a set of edges $E$, a reference set of conductances $c$ and a positive constant $M>0$.
+Consider a sequence of sets of conductances sets $(c_t)_{t\ge 1}$ such that:

+For $t\geq 1$, let $P_t$ be the Markov transition operator associated with $c_t$, see Definition \ref{ElectricNetwork}.
 At time $t-1$, we apply the operator $K_t:=\frac{1}{2}(I+P_t)$.
-We will see that this type of example has several advantages, see example \ref{stick}.
-The first advantage is that the sequence $(\pi_t)_{t\ge 1}$ given by (\ref{egalite1}) is a non-decreasing environment.
-The second advantage is if the operator associated with $c$ satisfies a Poincar\'e condition, then $K_t$ does too with the same constants.\\ One method for generalizing electrical networks is to consider graphs with cycles, see \cite{Math} and \cite{Cycles} .\\ Additionally, note that we may construct examples of sequences of electrical networks where the $\pi_t$'s are non-decreasing but the conductances themselves are not monotonous see example \ref{fromtoanother}.
+We will see that this type of example has several advantages, see Example \ref{stick}.
+The first one is that the sequence $(\pi_t)_{t\ge 1}$ given by (\ref{egalite1}) gives a finite non-decreasing environment.
+The second advantage is, for example, that if the operator associated with $c$ satisfies a Poincar\'e condition, then \( K_t \) does as well, with a Poincar\'e constant comparable to the original one.

-Now, we present the results obtained using Nash and logarithmic Sobolev inequalities.
-Let us recall the expression of the Dirichlet form subordinated to $\left(Q_t,\Tilde{\pi}_t \right)$:
+One method for generalizing electrical networks is to consider graphs with cycles, see \cite{Cycles} and \cite{Math} for a presentation of cycles.

+Additionally, note that we may construct examples of sequences of electrical networks where the $\pi_t$'s are non-decreasing but the conductances themselves are not monotonous, see Section \ref{fromtoanother}.